LancyXu/Python/README.md

-# Python
+# Sknn and Keras
-This includes some exercises using Python
+This includes some exercises using Sknn and Keras to do regression and classification